WokeVegan/Emuparadise-Workaround/README.rst

     -c, --chunk-size  Changes chunk size for downloads. (default: 1048576)

     This downloads the specified game.
 You can choose to install it in a specific directory or extract the files.

+- Queue

+    This allows you to add games to a queue then download them all at once.

+    **Optional Arguments**

+    -a, --append  Adds all the IDs listed to the queue.
+This won't add duplicate entries or IDs of games that don't exist.

+    -r, --remove  Removes the listed IDs from the queue.

+    -c, --clear  Clears the queue.

+    -l, --list  Lists all the titles in the queue.

+    -d, --download  Starts downloading all the games in the queue.
+This will automatically remove it from the queue after the download is finished.